Konex/asp.net-mvc/json-response/JSON.NET-RESPONSE.md

 		return this.JsonNet(true);
 	}

 Now, let's move on to Web API.
+In the **ApiJsonNetResultExtensions**.

 	public static class ApiJsonNetResultExtensions
     {